Non-Fiction

 Free reads are my articles from anthologies or educational newsletters in medicine and science.
 They change a few times a year.

 The book below is for those with an advanced level of biology.
-Forthcoming books are for a general audience and will include a range

-of things: memoir, photos essay, more on mortality for a general audience and more.
+of things: memoir, photos essay, and more on mortality and its evolution.

 The Evolutionary Origins Of Life And Death